 The goal of the New Initiative Research Grants program is to stimulate existing investigators with strong records of research accomplishments to establish collaborations that facilitate innovative interdisciplinary approaches towards a common research question and that require expertise beyond that of any single researcher.
 Investigators may be at different institutions in Pennsylvania or at the same institution in Pennsylvania, provided that different approaches are combined to address a new research initiative.
 Proposals are required to address basic (fundamental, pure) questions addressing core principals in biology, physics and chemistry or at the disciplinary boundaries between these fields.
 Applied or clinical studies will not be supported.
 Competitive submissions are expected to be rich in innovative ideas and approaches with the potential for generating transformative intellectual advances.

 - There must be at least two investigators identified on the research project.
 All principal and co-investigators must hold primary appointments within a Pennsylvania institution of higher education.
-One faculty member must be identified at the Principal Investigator, and his or her institution as the Lead Institution.
+One faculty member must be identified at the Principal Investigator, and the PI’s institution as the lead institution.
 Other investigators should be identified as co-investigators.

 - Investigators must have a full-time tenured or tenure-track appointment.

 - The investigators should reflect expertise in distinct disciplines or subdisciplines in biology, chemistry or physics.
 While these disciplines and subdisciplines can be broadly defined, it should be clear that different approaches are represented at addressing a specific research question.
 Please indicate the discipline(s) in which the research is grounded.

 - The proposed research must be a new initiative and not currently funded from other sources.